 Looking at Mark 6:12 or Luke 9:5-6, we see the message the disciples brought, the peace given unto others in their homes and towns, was the message that men should repent.
 Whoever rejected this message, rejected the Messiah, the one who issued the command and who came with authority from on high.
 This rejection of the Christ is a testimony against them.

 We preach Christ and him crucified.
 We rejoice in the power of him resurrected.
-And, we bring peace to those who receive it, believe it, and are baptized into his body.
+And, we bring peace to those who receive it, believe it, and are brought into his body.